keenflake/keenflake/README.md

 Hey there 👋

 My name is Aleksey Kuznetsov, I'm a Software Engineer focused on web technologies and creating accessible UIs.
-Besides, I have a bachelor's and master degree in Computer Science — software engineering and web technologies, respectively.
+Besides, I hold a bachelor's and master's degree in Computer Science — software engineering and web technologies, respectively.

 ## Bio